Code-Institute-Submissions/Juliya91-macc-kay/README.md

 #### Home
 - Contains the hero image of C-Kay as DJ in dark colours with C-Kay avatar and nearly transparant black text box with links to Captures and Book A Tour pages.

+## Testing

+#### As a First Time User:
+**"I want the website to have a visually clear purpose."**
+> *The website has a sleek and minimal aesthetic.
+Appeals to the digital era i.e. digital services.*

+**"I want to be able intuitively browse through the website and easily find all the pages."**
+> *Easy to navigate and locate requirements*

+**"I want the functionality to be simple with engaging content."**
+> *Chic, functionable and content is engaging.
+Attractive user interface and edgy designs*

+#### As a Returning User:
+- I want to learn how to purchase digital street art prints.
+> *Ease of use to purchase art at the click of button.*

+- I want to find out how to book a tour with the photographer, who owns the website.
+> *Makes booking a tour so simple.
+Cuts out the need for phone calls and lengthy emails.
+Very efficient.*

+- I want to easily browse the selection of captures and artists.
+> *Very clear cut to peruse the art on offer.*

+#### As a Frequent User:
+- As a registered user, I want to be able to view my purchase history and have my delivery details saved.
+> *Makes it very easy to make a new purchase and all my details are saved on file, for reference.*

+- As an unregistered user, I am still able to make a purchase and book a tour.
+> *Allows the opportunity to trial the website, without the pressure of committing to signing up.
+This entices me to register in the future.*

+- I want to be able to comprehensively filter the products by price and by artist.
+> *Provides transparency to sift through price points from low to high, against different budgets.Gives the opportunity to view a specific artists work entirely.*

+- I want to learn more about the artists and have access to their social media accounts.
+> *Helpful to learn about the artists' perspectives, backgrounds, inspiration.
+Allows users to relate to the art work much closer.*

 ## Credits
 - Most of the code taken from walkthrough project Boutique Ado and modified slightly

+## Deployment

+### Heroku Deployment
+This project was deployed through Heroku using the following steps:

+#### Requirements and Procfile
+Heroku needs to know which technologies are being used and any requirements, so I created files to let it know.
+Before creating the Heroku app, create these files using the following steps in GitPod:
+- In the GitPod terminal, type pip3 freeze --local > requirements.txt to create your requirements file.
+- Create your Procfile and insert the following code: web: gunicorn ARTstop.wsgi:application and make sure there is no additional blank line after it.
+- Push these files to your repository.

+#### Creating Heroku App
+- Log into Heroku
+- Select 'Create New App' from your dashboard
+- Choose an app name (if there has been an app made with that name, you will be informed and will need to choose an alternative)
+- Select the appropriate region based on your location
+- Click 'Create App'

+#### Connecting to GitHub
+- From the dashboard, click the 'Deploy' tab towards the top of the screen
+- From here, locate 'Deployment Method' and choose 'GitHub'
+- From the search bar newly appeared, locate your repository by name
+- When you have located the correct repository, click 'Connect'
+- DO NOT CLICK 'ENABLE AUTOMATIC DEPLOYMENT'